Blue group — STRUCTURAL SUPPORTS

 Seems like it belongs to: FOUND IN THE TRUNK OF A CAR

-Actually belongs to: BENEFACTOR
+Actually belongs to: ENDING IN BODIES OF WATER

 Seems like it belongs to: FOUND IN THE TRUNK OF A CAR